vibhorkum/synchronize-logical-slots/README.md

  systemctl edb-as-9.6 start
  ```
 # Limitation
-Currently this module works for synchronoizing the logical slots for one database.
+Currently this module works for synchronizing the logical replication slots for **SYNCHRONOUS STANDBY**.
 In future we will remove this limitaiton.